-Thanks to the help of generous support of the families of John Pitts and Kathleen Milligan, numerous community members, The Echo Foundation and The Gosling Foundation, this property is now protected.
+Donors: A bequest from John Pitts, support from the families of John and Kathleen Milligan, numerous community members, The Echo Foundation and The Gosling Foundation

 “Protecting this mix of forest, wetland and headwaters benefits our entire community,” said Mark Bisset, Executive Director of The Couchiching Conservancy.
 “Creating corridors of connected wilderness is a critical goal of our work.
 Having land set aside from development is an imperative part of the solution to our collective climate crisis.
 Adding untouched wilderness to our network of Nature Reserves, and other protected places is something that helps us all.”

 This Nature Reserve is open to the public but has no designated trails at this time.
 Access to the property is at your own risk, and dogs must be kept on a leash.
 Throughout the summer of 2021, we have two interns from the Canadian Conservation Corps working on clearing some of the beautiful trails John Pitts created on the property.
 We look forward to announcing the opening of these trails to the public by September.

 In spring, summer and fall, there is parking in front of the property sign off of the road.
 In winter, parking is more challenging as the shoulder of the road is soft.
 Park away from the blind corner and mind the soft shoulder.

 The John Pitts and Kathleen Milligan Sweetwater Farm Nature Reserve: